Explore how Terramate can uplift your IaC projects with a free trial or personalized demo.

 directive also takes a set of stack names and ensures that whenever the current stack is executed, all stacks defined in wants

-are also running the same command.
+also run the same command.

 Having stacks defined in wants